Audio Translation and Seating

-His Holiness the Dalai Lama will give the Jangchup Lamrim Teachings in Tibetan language, and there will be simultaneous translation via FM radio.
+His Holiness the Dalai Lama will give the Jangchup Lamrim Teachings in Tibetan language, and there will be simultaneous translation via FM radio into English, Chinese and other languages to be announced.
 Therefore, please bring an FM radio with headphones, so as not to disturb others who are listening in a different language.

 Groups, please note: All translators must be approved.
 Groups should not bring their own translators who have not been approved.